-- In a small saucepan, whisk together the flour and milk until smooth.
+- In a medium saucepan, whisk together the flour, sugar, salt and milk until smooth.
 Cook over medium-low heat until the mixture forms a very thick paste and the flour taste has cooked out (6 to 10 minutes).

 Assemble the pies:

-- Using a small spatula, spread a generous dollop of filling on the flat side of sixteen of the cake rounds.
-Top with a matching sized cake and serve.
+- Add the filling to a large piping bag fitted with a large, round pastry tip (Wilton size 1A or Ateco 808).
+Pipe filling onto the flat side of sixteen of the cake rounds.
+Top with a matching sized cake round.

 These make a fairly small cake, perfect for holding in little hands, and especially for school lunches.
 One of my granddaughters asked me to make them bigger next time; I suggested she have a second one later, and everyone was happy.

 Adapted from A Family Feast and Fine Cooking.